-Further information on teenage depression signs and symptoms
+Teenage depression signs and symptoms

 She says: “Both at home and in school I would be looking for changes in normal behaviour, particularly with their friends.
 Lots of teenagers become stroppy with their parents and like to spend time in their rooms but if they are also isolating themselves from friends and changing in the way they respond to friends, that is concerning.”

-Depression symptoms at home
+Depression signs and symptoms at home

 - An increase in irritability/hostile/angry outbursts

 - Loss of motivation for activities they used to enjoy – e.g. no longer instigating social events with their friends

 - Not wanting to have discussions about their future

 - Feeling very negative about themselves and appearing sensitive to comments that people make, perceiving them as negative and personal

 - Appetite may reduce or they may comfort eat